jlab-hep/-rd53a_software_doc/docs/non_electrical_test.md

-# Do non-electrical tests and upload the results to LocalDB
+a\# Do non-electrical tests and upload the results to LocalDB

 The GUI tool is prepared to upload QC test results to LocalDB.<br>
 <br>